-Pressure Gauges, Thermometers, Needle Valves, Manifolds and Ball Valves.
+Recommendations regarding the Selection and installation of Pressure Gauges, Thermometers, Needle Valves, Manifolds, Ball Valves and Check Valves.

 1.1 The sudden and uncontrolled release of pressure to atmosphere (particularly of gas and steam) represents a potential danger.

 1.2 Fire, explosion, fatigue, corrosion etc. within a pressure system can lead, in some instances, to complete disintegration or melting of the instrument with violent effects.

 1.3 It is the responsibility of both the manufacturer of pressure containing components and the user to protect operators from this danger by ensuring the system is properly designed, constructed from suitable materials and is correctly installed and operated.

 1.4 In Britain, these responsibilities are covered by Government legislation (i) Health and Safety at Work Act, 1974 and (ii) Pressure Systems Safety Regulations 2000, Statutory Instrument No.128 and (iii) The Pressure Equipment Regulations 1999, Statutory Instrument No 2001 (Pressure Equipment Directive 97/23/EC).
 You are advised to be familiar with this legislation and any that apply in countries out with the U.K. where these products may be used.

 1.5 Pressure Gauges and Thermometers whose failure or being out of calibration could lead to danger must be maintained in good working order and calibration.
 They must not be isolated from the system (except for repair, replacement or re-calibration).